w3c/wai-tutorials/source/index.html.erb.md

 order: 1
 ---

 Welcome to the web accessibility tutorials.
 We designed these tutorials to help websites to reach the widest possible audience and make the web a better place at the same time.
-They will help to apply [Accessibility Principles](http://www.w3.org/WAI/intro/people-use-web/principles) in the every day workflow of website creators by providing practical guidance and examples that meet [WCAG 2.0](http://www.w3.org/WAI/intro/wcag) (Web Content Accessibility Guidelines 2.0).
-They are designed for a variety of people:
+Our goal is to help website creators apply [Accessibility Principles](http://www.w3.org/WAI/intro/people-use-web/principles) in your everyday workflow by giving practical guidance and examples that meet [WCAG 2.0](http://www.w3.org/WAI/intro/wcag) (Web Content Accessibility Guidelines 2.0).

+The tutorials are designed for a variety of people:

 * **Web developers** will find guidance and boilerplate solutions for many common coding challenges.
 * **Web designers** will learn how to design web components that are easy to implement in an accessible way.